Cursor API Relay

 • Official docs or provider pages mention Cursor, OpenAI-compatible APIs or supported model families.

-• Base URL, API key format, model names, streaming behavior and error format are documented.
+• Base URL, API key format, model names, streaming behavior, `/v1` path style and error format are documented.

 • Pricing is public enough to compare input/output token costs and failed-request billing.